 In December 2015, Celgene exercised the ex vivo RORg agonist licenses.
 Under the terms of the ex vivo license agreement, Lycera received a $17.5 million upfront cash payment and has the potential to receive an additional near-term milestone payment of $5 million.

 Lycera Corp. was founded by Gary Glick, PhD, Werner E. Bachman Professor of Chemistry at the University of Michigan based on technology developed in Dr. Glick’s laboratory and in-licensed from the University of Michigan.
-These programs focus on ATPase modulators, which Lycera has advanced to a clinical stage, and Rho kinase inhibitors.
-Lycera’s research facilities are housed in the University of Michigan North Campus Research Complex, supporting substantial collaboration between the company and the University of Michigan research community.
+The program focuses on ATPase modulators, which Lycera has advanced to a clinical stage.